Tikri Khurd

 Tikri Khurd is a village in North West region in Delhi under Narela Legislative Constituency.
 Khurd and Kalan are Persian words meaning small and big respectively.
-They are used to distinguish Kalan (Big) villages from Khurd (Small) villages when the two are paired with the same name..
+They are used to distinguish two villages of the same name with reference to their relative size to each other, with the comparatively bigger village being called Kalan (big) and the smaller village being called Khurd (small).
 The nearest railway station to the village is Narela.
 This village is on the Grand Trunk Road NH1.
+Tikri Khurd is dominated by Khatri clan of Jats and Tikri Kalan is dominated by Drall Jats.